davidsiedel/phd/chapters/hho.md

 methods, including the displacement discontinuity, through the Hu–Washizu Lagragian.

- In \cite{noels_general_2006,neunteufel_three-field_2021}, a
- Hu-Washizu Lagrangian is used in the context of discontinuous methods (namely the DG and the TDNNS methods), but it does not account for the global framework defining these methods, as in the present document.
+In [@noels_general_2006;@neunteufel_three-field_2021], a Hu-Washizu Lagrangian is used in the context of discontinuous methods (namely the DG and the TDNNS methods), but it does not account for the global framework defining these methods, as in the present document.

- Though one counts a few occurances of the use of the Hu–Washizu Lagragian in the context of discontinuous methods
- \cite{noels_general_2006,neunteufel_three-field_2021}, none, to our knowledge, introduce all the ingredients of the method through the sole Hu–Washizu Lagragian.
+Though one counts a few occurances of the use of the Hu–Washizu Lagragian in the context of discontinuous methods [@noels_general_2006;@neunteufel_three-field_2021], none, to our knowledge, introduce all the ingredients of the method through the sole Hu–Washizu Lagragian.

- and though one counts a few applications of the Hu–Washizu Lagrangian for Discontinuous Galerkin methods \cite{}, none of them exploit the
- Its application in mechanics had not resulted in a break through, and so did not its variants, among which the Hybird Discontinuous Galerkin method and the Hybird High Order method.
+ and though one counts a few applications of the Hu–Washizu Lagrangian for Discontinuous Galerkin methods, none of them exploit the Its application in mechanics had not resulted in a break through, and so did not its variants, among which the Hybird Discontinuous Galerkin method and the Hybird High Order method.
 Though one counts a few applications of the Hu–Washizu Lagrangian for Discontinuous Galerkin methods

  En continue, aucun intérêt.
 Par contre, très puissant une fois les bases d'approximations choisies.